anjuchamantha/EMonitor/README.md

 `msg_id, timestamp, temperature, humidity, pressure, light, temperature_sd, humidity_sd, pressure_sd, light_sd`

-Other than these data, some constant data that are mandatory for CAP, like `sender`,`msg type`, `category`, `urgency` etc are sent to the server.
+Other than these data, some constant data that are mandatory for CAP, like `sender`,`msg type`, `category`, `urgency` etc are also sent to the server.

 ### 1.5)Connection Lost Self-Recovery